-The scope of the 8100 system is fully as interesting as its price.
-Two operating systems were announced.
+The 8100 system is broad in scope.
+Two operating systems are available.
 One, the Distributed Processing Programming Executive (DPPX), provides substantial stand-alone processing capabilities for an 8100 system, including COBOL and FORTRAN compilers and support for a wide range of terminals.
-The other, the Distributed Processing Control Executive (DPCX), makes the 8100 operate like an IBM 3790 Communications System -- but an equivalent 8100 processor is only about half the price of a 3791.
+The other, the Distributed Processing Control Executive (DPCX), makes the 8100 operate like an IBM 3790 Communications System - but an equivalent 8100 processor is only about half the price of a 3791.

 The 8100 processor architecture is impressive.
 Each processor is a minicomputer with a 16-bit memory bandwidth, 48 sets of eight 32-bit registers, and 32-bit logical addressing (4-megabyte range).
-Sixteen processor models were announced within two model numbers: 8130 and 8140.
+Thirty processor models are now available within two model numbers: 8130 and 8140.
 The 8130 operates with a cycle time of 1500 nanoseconds, and the 8140 has a cycle time of 800 nanoseconds.
 Arithmetic and logical operations can be performed on 8-, 16-, and 32-bit operands.
-Memory capacity ranges from 256K to 512K bytes for both processors.
+Memory capacity ranges from 256K to 1024K bytes for both processors.